You are currently viewing The Hidden Toxins in Your Cleaning Products & How to Detox Your Home

 Mattresses

 Foam mattresses (including baby and children’s mattresses) most likely hold toxic flame retardants.
-When these chemicals are released, they can be inhaled and inhibit your body’s ability to heal and detoxify.
+As these chemicals are released, they are being inhaled and inhibit your body’s ability to heal and detoxify.
 Look for a non-toxic mattress made with organic stuffing and without flame retardants.

-Additionally, mattresses should never be placed on a pressed wood or plywood bed frame as these are notorious for releasing formaldehyde and other chemicals.
+Additionally, mattresses should never be set on a pressed wood or plywood bed frame, as these are notorious for releasing formaldehyde and other chemicals.
 We can’t talk about mattress toxins without mentioning dust mites.
 These microscopic creatures are serious potent allergens.
 So vacuum and change sheets are washed in non-chemical soaps weekly.

 Showers